Abhi9108865162/pes_pd/README.md

 ![Screenshot from 2023-09-09 17-31-30](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/40f12baa-f590-4a57-af24-245145946b65)
 ![Screenshot from 2023-09-09 17-36-06](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/28b67020-01c1-4833-8414-b51dd858455c)
 - ### De-coupling capacitors

+Decoupling capacitors, often referred to as bypass capacitors, are essential components in electronic circuits, particularly in digital and mixed-signal designs.
+Their primary purpose is to stabilize and improve the performance of integrated circuits (ICs), such as microprocessors, digital signal processors, and other active components.
+Here's a brief overview of decoupling capacitors:

+Function:

+Noise Suppression: Decoupling capacitors help suppress high-frequency noise and voltage fluctuations in a power supply network.
+When an IC switches or draws current suddenly, it can create voltage spikes or "noise" on the power lines.
+Decoupling capacitors provide a local energy source to counteract these voltage fluctuations.

+Voltage Regulation: They help maintain a stable and constant voltage level at the power supply pins of ICs.
+This is crucial for preventing malfunctions, reducing the risk of electromagnetic interference (EMI), and ensuring reliable circuit operation.

 ![Screenshot from 2023-09-09 17-49-54](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/90ddb5ea-0705-495a-943a-4f18faee94f3)
 ![Screenshot from 2023-09-09 17-50-29](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/5eda99f0-31fa-4d80-9115-0db3f2de834f)
 ![Screenshot from 2023-09-09 17-50-37](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/06ea0d8d-99df-4e5d-8193-17986d795e83)